forthright/vile-git/README.md

 ## Analyzing Shallow Clones

-If you are having further issues, you can do this in `circle.yml`:
+If you are having further issues, notably with shallow clones, try this:

 ```yaml
   checkout: